MartijnWisse/mirte_workshop/README.md

 ## 1. Getting started
 ### 1.1 Preparations

-#### 1.1.1 Before switching on the robot, make sure that:
-- your Mirte Master has a fresh image containing its basic software,
-- the battery is sufficiently well charged,
-- the arm is pointing more or less upward.
-*note: if the robot is already on, you cannot move the arm any more.
-Don't try too hard, it might break.*

-#### 1.1.2 Switching Mirte on
-- Switch it on, and
-- wait until text appears on the little rear display.
-- As long as the robot doesn't need to drive, keep it connected to the charger.

 #### 1.1.3 Battery Safety WARNING
 **Very important**:
-The battery will break when over-discharged.
+- The battery will break when over-discharged.
+- As long as the robot doesn't need to drive, keep it connected to the charger.

 > [!WARNING]
 > Never let the battery percentage go below 10%.